Tin Machine (album): Music and lyrics

 Reviewers have categorised Tin Machine as rock, hard rock, art rock and noise rock.
 Biographers have also identified elements of blues rock on "Heaven's in Here", post-punk and new wave on "Bus Stop" and alternative rock on "Run"; Bowie himself described "Heaven's in Here" as "deconstructionist R&B".
 Stylistically, Bowie felt that Tin Machine was a continuation of Scary Monsters (1980): "It's almost dismissive of the last three albums I've done.
 Getting back on course, you could say."
 AllMusic's Mark Allender described the music as "hard-edged guitar rock" that contains "intelligence" which other albums in the genre lacked at the time.
 Ted Asregadoo of Ultimate Classic Rock similarly considered it "grittier" than other rock bands of the time.
-Author James Perone calls the music "loud guitar rock, with a sonic edge" that contains malacious lyrics.
+The author James E. Perone calls the music "loud guitar rock, with a sonic edge" that contains malacious lyrics.
 Tony Fox Sales described the band's approach to the music they created by saying:

 Jon Pareles of The New York Times stated that lyrically, Tin Machine "juxtaposes love songs with rants about current crises".
 He noted that, with the exceptions of "Pretty Thing" and "Sacrifice Yourself", the majority of the love songs "approach romantic cliches".
-Furthermore, Perone states that the "apocalyptic imagery" of the title track sets up the overarching theme of "the end of the world" that "pervades" the album.
+Perone states that the "apocalyptic imagery" of the title track sets up the overarching theme of "the end of the world" that "pervades" the album.
 Pegg finds that the band's refusal to allow Bowie to rewrite lyrics results in words that are mostly "half-baked".
 Some songs cover sensitive subjects including neo-Nazism and drugs on "Under the God" and "Crack City", respectively.
 Others, including "I Can't Read" and "Video Crime", discuss the effects of television on literacy and tabloids, respectively.
-Meanwhile, O'Leary notes that Bowie recalls his unreleased track "Shadow Man" on "Baby Can Dance".
+According to O'Leary, Bowie recalls his then-unreleased track "Shadow Man" on "Baby Can Dance".
 Gabrels would later describe the songs as Tin Machine "screaming at the world".